potamides/dotfiles/README.md

 ## Installation
 **Disclaimer:** My dotfiles are heavily customized to my own needs.
 I, therefore, advise everyone not to use this repository blindly.
-Instead, I recommend at least checking each relevant component thoroughly before use to avoid unexpected complications.
+Instead, I recommend that you treat this project solely as a source of inspiration, or at least thoroughly check each relevant component before using it to avoid unexpected complications.

 If you just want to hack at your own leisure, this repository and its submodules can be cloned with the following command: